alventimiglia/tkinterWork/README.md

 ## quizApp

 This is a relatively simple GUI that is utilizing a simple multiple choice quiz style.
 This project takes the principles from some of the earlier projects and builds upon it with tkinter.

+## tictactoeGUI

+This is an enhancement on a tic-tac-toe game the would normally be built for the CLI.
+There is the game component, the GUI component, as well as an alert component.